novak-99/ex/docs/source/InformationTheory.rst

 Information Theory
 =====

-This module implements various functions related to information theory.
-In particular, it features various entropy functions.
+This module implements various functions related to information theory, such as entropy functions.

 Defined in header :code:`<InformationTheory.hpp>`.